-Lukas Weichselbaum, staff information security engineer at Google, recently released a blog post explaining how to use the feature, and why we should all be employing it.
+Lukas Weichselbaum, staff information security engineer at Google, released a blog post explaining how to use the feature, and why we should all be employing it.

 He told The Daily Swig: “Many classes of security vulnerabilities in the web are caused by a lack of context when authenticated requests are processed by web servers.

 “For example, browsers attach cookies to requests regardless if they’re initiated by the user or by an attacker-controlled document causing vulnerabilities like CSRF, XSSI, XS-Leaks, clickjacking, and enabling web information leaks through the abuse of microarchitectural side-channel attacks such as Spectre.